iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.2/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.phe.couchto5K 4 reviews"/>
 </p>

+> The training plan is really good and builds up your fitness more each week.
+However I have a problem with the app that it keeps crashing several times during my run and I have to restart it.<br> :date: __2021-07-04 06:59:16__

+> love it!!!<br> :date: __2021-07-03 06:37:18__

+> Brilliant free app would be nice if it tracked how far you had ran/walk<br> :date: __2021-07-01 19:44:27__

+> Liking the app and its helping.
+But the coach's voice volume doesn't always go above the music so can't always hear the instructions.
+Is there anything I can do to solve this?<br> :date: __2021-06-30 19:54:08__

+> I love Jo Wiley coaching me ❤️❤️❤️<br> :date: __2021-06-30 18:00:32__

+> I went from unmotivated and exhausted after 60 seconds jogging, to jogging for 30 minutes solid.
+I still don't enjoy 'running' and yet I got to the end of the challenge, so what more can you ask?
+Only complaint is the references to 5k throughout.
+It's 30 minutes.
+I can run 4k in that time and that's not exceptionally bad.<br> :date: __2021-06-29 08:42:28__

 > I have found this app very helpful to get me started running.
 A friend recommended it and I am making a lot more progress than I had been, increasing my time running in a gradual way.
 There are links to YouTube videos with other running tips and stretches as well.
 It would help if the voice reminded you to do your stretches before starting the actual run and at the end too.
 It is shown in writing on the app, but once your phone is in your running belt, you don't see it!<br> :date: __2021-06-27 11:34:17__

 > Highly recommended Crashed sometimes and run would reset sometimes but the program is extremely well done<br> :date: __2021-06-26 22:15:33__